EmmaLiTsai/recoverKBTDR/README.md

 						   scan_tidying_functions.R file.
 This was needed to separate testing and produciton code, and uses the trace and time_dots csv files in the sample data folder in this repository.

-			  - find_center_y.r  	-- contains a draft function with math to calculate the height of the transducer arm given two points along the descent of a dive.
+			  - find_center_y.R  	-- contains a draft function with math to calculate the height of the transducer arm given two points along the descent of a dive.

+			  - center_scan_td_isses.R -- contains draft methods for centering records with unique time dot issues (i.e., time dots may be 60 minutes and ~8cm apart instead of 12 minutes apart and ~1.5cm apart).
+						      There are only 2 records with this issue, but I thought these methods might be helpful to include in the future code package.

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.
 This
 		     file also contains a .txt file that outlines the image processing methods used to create these sample files.